 - The shared page cache monitor process creates and maintains the shared page cache.
-The monitor balances page allocation among processes, ensuring that a few users or large objects do not monopolize the cache. - The AIO page server performs asynchronous I/O, in particular to update the extent files based on changes in the shared page cache. - The Free Frame Page Server helps ensure that there are free frames in the shared page cache so they are available for the Gems to use. - The Admin Gem performs administrative garbage collection tasks. - The Reclaim Gem performs reclaim, cleaning up old versions of objects and dead objects, so that the pages can be reused. - The Symbol Gem is responsible for creating all new Symbols, based on session requests that are managed by the Stone.
+The monitor balances page allocation among processes, ensuring that a few users or large objects do not monopolize the cache. - The Admin Gem performs administrative garbage collection tasks. - The Reclaim Gem performs reclaim, cleaning up old versions of objects and dead objects, so that the pages can be reused. - The Symbol Gem is responsible for creating all new Symbols, based on session requests that are managed by the Stone.